tjfinney/ANTTV.code/README.md

 input data matrix.)
 Distances that are not expected to happen by chance are marked by an asterisk (“\*“).

+`do_segments_by_column()`
+Divide a data frame into a number of data frames, each containing consecutive sets of columns from the input data frame.
+This function does not produce an output, instead writing output data frames as a side effect.

 ## Function chains

 The pipe operator (`|>`) is used to make the output of one step be the